ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 **removed_features**
   Features that were previously deprecated and are now removed.
-Use past tense and include an alternative, where available for what is being deprecated.
+Write in past tense.
+Include an alternative, where available, for the feature being deprecated.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

   .. code-block:: yaml